gaverhae/blog/blog/content/md/posts/2021-02-21-bash-redirections.md

 This is not a redirection feature, but it is often used _with_ redirections, so I think it is worth mentioning.
-On any unix system, there is a special device file calle `/dev/null` that will accept any write and just discard it immediately.
+On any unix system, there is a special device file called `/dev/null` that will accept any write and just discard it immediately.
 This is useful when you are running a program and only care about a subset of its (possibly many) output streams.
 For example: